 What do I need to learn about pet ownership in Peterborough?

 City of Peterborough by-laws require all dogs to be licensed.
-Dog owners must purchase a dog license for their dogs on an annual basis.
+Dog owners must buy a dog license for their dogs on an annual basis.
 These licenses are issued by the Peterborough Humane Society and can be purchased online or in person at the Peterborough Humane Society office.
 Registered animals wear Pet Identification Tags that make it easier to identify them if they get lost and reunite them faster with their owner.
 For more information on dog licensing, including fees and forms, please visit the Peterborough Humane Society website.

 For more information on dog ownership in Ontario please refer to the Dog Owners’ Liability Act.